ccao-data/model-sales-val/README.md

 ## Distribution of Outlier Types

-Around **4.5%** of these sales have some sort of `Outlier` classification.
+Around **4.5%** of the total sales have some sort of `Outlier` classification.
 Within that 4.5% the makeup of the outlier distribution is approximately as follows:

 |Outlier Type           |Proportion            |
 |-----------------------|----------------------|